Data Protected - Switzerland

 A data subject may withdraw his/her consent at any time, although such withdrawal will not usually be applied retrospectively.
 Even if a data subject has withdrawn his/her consent, depending on the circumstances, it may still be possible to justify a particular processing of personal data under the argument of an overriding private interest of the controller, the data subject or other party.

-Unlike in the GDPR, the provisions concerning the data subject's consent are not expected to change in any material way.
-It will continue to be possible to have tick-boxes pre-ticked and to include consent declarations in contracts even where the processing activity is not necessary for the performance of the contract.
+The revised DPA’s conditions for consent are not as strict as under the GDPR.
+It is in principle still possible to have tick-boxes pre-ticked and to include consent declarations in contracts even where the processing activity is not necessary for the performance of the contract.

 Are there any special rules when processing personal data about children?